chec/example-chec-receipt-mjml/README.md

-# Chec e-receipt email template with MJML
+# Example Chec e-receipt email template with MJML

 This is a basic tutorial of creating your own custom e-receipt for your customers who have just made a purchase on your Chec e-Commerce website.
 Customized order receipts help to engage your customers, confirm that the purchase made on your website was successful and also help to generate future purchases.